antiSocialNet/antisocial-friends/README.md

 **db** is an abstract data store that will be called when the app needs to store or retrieve data from the database.
-For a simple example implementation see app.js for a simple memory store implementation of the methods.
+For a simple example implementation see app.js for a simple memory store implementation of the methods and a loopback application adaptor below.
 Yours should implement the required methods to work within your environment (mysql, mongo etc.)

-This app uses the following data collections:

-* users: username property is required to build urls
-* friends: several properties maintained by the antisocial protocol
-* invitations: use to simplify "be my friend" invitations
-* blocks: list of blocked friends

-friends, invitations and blocks are related to users by a foreign key userId which is set to the user.id when created

 **getAuthenticatedUser** is an express middleware function that gets the current logged in user and exposes it on req.antisocialUser.
 This is application specific but typically would be a token cookie that can be used to look up a user.
 See simple example in app.js

-**listener** is an express listener
+**listener** is an express listener for setting up socket.io listeners

-This function returns an event emitter.
+This function returns **antisocialApp** which an EventEmitter object.

+## Events
 You can handle the following events as needed.
 For example, to notify user about a friend request, start watching feeds etc.

 ### new-friend-request event: a new friend request received
 Relevant details are in e.user (a user instance) and e.friend (a friend instance).
 Typically would be used to notify the user of the pending friend request.